List of Marvel Comics teams and organizations: Fourth Mutant Liberation Front

-Mutant Liberation Front (Humanity's Last Stand's version)
+Mutant Liberation Front (Humanity's Last Stand)

-Humanity's Last Stand formed their version of the Mutant Liberation Front which were actually humans who were given costume with teleportation devices or special drugs to empower them as part of a plot to discredit the mutants.
-They consisted of the armored robot Blastfurnace, Blindspot, two different Burnouts, two different Corpus Delecti, Deadeye, and Thermal.
-This incarnation fought the Punisher, X-Cutioner, and some S.H.I.E.L.D. agents.
+Humanity's Last Stand formed a version of the Mutant Liberation Front which were actually humans who were given costume with teleportation devices or special drugs to empower them as part of a plot to discredit the mutants.
+They consisted of the armored robot Blastfurnace, Blindspot, Burnout, Corpus Delecti, Deadeye, and Thermal.
+This incarnation fought the Punisher, X-Cutioner, and a group of S.H.I.E.L.D. agents.
 Most of them were killed when Simon Trask blew up the compound they were in.

-Mutant Liberation Front V
+Sixth Mutant Liberation Front

-A sixth incarnation of the Mutant Liberation Front was formed during the "Fall of X" storyline.
-After stealing the Captain Krakoa armor, the Steve Rogers that formerly operated as Hydra Supreme formed the Mutant Liberation Front with Blob, Fenris, Wildside.
-The group fought the Uncanny Avengers and were defeated by them with Captain Krakoa's identity being exposed in the process.
+A sixth incarnation was formed during the "Fall of X" storyline.
+After stealing the Captain Krakoa armor, Grant Rogers formed the Mutant Liberation Front with Blob, Fenris, and Wildside.
+The group fought the Uncanny Avengers and were defeated, with Captain Krakoa's identity being exposed in the process.

-Mutant Liberation Front in other media

-The Mutant Liberation Front is mentioned in The Gifted episode "rX".

 N

 N'Garai

-The N'Garai are an organization appearing in American comic books published by Marvel Comics.

 The N'Garai are a race of demons created by Chthon, and have come into conflict with the Midnight Sons, the Hulk, and the X-Men.
 The N'Garai are ruled by Kierrok the Damned.

 Nasty Boys

-The Nasty Boys are an organization appearing in American comic books published by Marvel Comics.
-They are a group of mutants who serve as the strike force of Mister Sinister and consist of Gorgeous George, Hairbag, Ramrod, Ruckus, and Slab.
+The Nasty Boys are a group of mutants who serve as the strike force of Mister Sinister and consist of Gorgeous George, Hairbag, Ramrod, Ruckus, and Slab.

-Self-proclaimed "Nasty Boy" Slab faced X-Factor member Strong Guy before the full team appeared.
-The full team battled X-Factor in the next issue seemingly led by US Senator Steven Shaffran.
-Senator Shaffran (also known as Ricochet) was a mutant who has the ability alter probability in his favor.
-The Shaffran that appeared with the Nasty Boys was a disguised Mister Sinister who had taken the Senator's form in order to publicly discredit him as a mutant terrorist.
-Sinister tells Shaffran he did it because of the harm that would come to mutants if he became President of the United States.
-He also tells him that he has a personal interest in the safety of Havok and Polaris.

-The Nasty Boys were taken into custody following their first appearance and battle in Washington DC.
+In their initial appearance, the Nasty Boys are led by Steven Shaffran, a senator and mutant with the ability to alter probability in his favor.
+The Nasty Boys were taken into custody following their first appearance and battle in Washington D.C.
 Ramrod is subsequently deported from the US due to his immigrant status.
 Both Hairbag and Slab are rescued from prison by the Mutant Liberation Front.
 Sinister collects Hairbag from them, but Slab stays with the Mutant Liberation Front for several weeks to spend time with his sister Thumbelina.